alisafinal/telegram_desktop_hacker/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
 1: Obviously, if the target doesn't have Telegram Desktop or uses another OS (not Windows)!!!

-    1-a: Maybe I decide to support linux OS in the next version!

 2: If the target execute the file while he/she is offline :))

 3: If there is an anti-virus software on the target's PC, depending on the software's power it may delete the .exe file.